ModelForm already know the correct UI widgets for your underlying Models. In most of the cases ModelForm would suffice instead of Forms.

 </form>

-if your forms is a forms.ModelForm, it already knows how to save its data.
+If your forms is a forms.ModelForm, it already knows how to save its data.
 If you write a forms.Form, it should have a .save().
 This keeps things symmetrical with ModelForms, and allows you to do:

 #in views.py